Do you know what happens when you ASSUME?

 Is this your belief or someone else’s?
 Are we assuming we know what they think or feel?
 Is it time to rewrite or retire an old or unhelpful assumption?

 If we haven’t debunked the assumption and we have determined it is based on fact, the next question to ask is:

-  So what if it’s true that I eat the whole damn pint of the ice cream?
+So what if it’s true that I eat the whole damn pint of ice cream?
 What’s the impact?
 10 pounds?
-OK, maybe portion-control is something I should think about.
+OK, maybe portion control is something I should think about.